Definition (SEND Code of Practice 2015)

 - sensory and/or physical needs

-Where it is decided to provide SEN support, and having formally notified the parents, the class teacher and the SENCO will agree, in consultation with the parent, the outcomes they are seeking, the interventions and support to be put in place, the expected impact on progress, development or behaviour, and a clear date for review.
+Where it is decided to provide SEND support, and having formally notified the parents, the class teacher and the SENDCO will agree, in consultation with the parent, the outcomes they are seeking, the interventions and support to be put in place, the expected impact on progress, development or behaviour, and a clear date for review.
 Plans will take into account the views of the child, wherever possible.
 The support and intervention provided will be selected to meet the outcomes identified for the child, based on reliable evidence of effectiveness, and provided by practitioners with relevant skills and knowledge.

 The effectiveness of the support and its impact on the child’s progress will be reviewed in line with the agreed date.
-The impact and quality of the support will be evaluated by the class teacher and the SENCO working with the child’s parents and taking into account the child’s views, where possible.
+The impact and quality of the support will be evaluated by the class teacher and the SENDCO working with the child’s parents and taking into account the child’s views, where possible.
 They should agree any changes to the outcomes and support for the child in light of the child’s progress and development.
 Parents will have clear information about the impact of the support provided and be involved in planning next steps.

-Schools may involve specialists at any point to advise them on early identification of SEN and effective support and interventions.
+Schools may involve specialists at any point to advise them on early identification of SEND and effective support and interventions.
 But where, despite purposeful action, a child continues to make little or no progress over a sustained period, we will involve appropriate specialists, for example, health visitors, speech and language therapists, educational psychologists or specialist teachers.
 The decision to involve specialists will be taken with the child’s parents.

 Education, Health and Care assessment